 Dear Prospective Graduate Student,

-Please do not hesitate to contact us if we can be of assistance in your obtaining a graduate degree at The University of Arizona.
+Do not hesitate to contact the UA Graduate College if we may be of assistance.
+Best wishes and welcome to The University of Arizona.